Weddings at St Mary's Church, Thorpe

 Marriage after Divorce

-It is possible, in certain circumstances, to be married at St Mary’s when one of you has been divorced.
+It is possible to be married at St Mary’s when one of you has been divorced.
 A decision will be made on a case by case basis and the Bishop of Guildford will need to be consulted by the Vicar before any ceremony can take place.
 Alternatively, in many circumstances it is appropriate to hold a service of Blessing in St Mary's Church following on from a Civil Marriage (in a Registry Office or approved wedding venue) and our Ministry Team are always happy to discuss possibilities.

 Download the Marriage or Blessings Application Form

 By law, marriage in a Church of England Parish Church is only allowed between one man and one woman and we are not currently permitted to offer services of blessing to same-sex couples, and we recognise this will be a disappointment to many as it is to us.
-St Mary's is a member of the national body, Inclusive Church and we are committed to inclusivity and Father Damian our Vicar is always happy to give pastoral support and offer prayer with same-sex couples - St Mary's Church community is inclusive of all - you are welcome so please don’t hesitate to be in touch with us.
+St Mary's is a member of the national body, Inclusive Church and we are committed to inclusivity and Father Damian our Vicar is always happy to give pastoral support and offer prayer with same-sex couples.
+St Mary's Church community is inclusive of all and you are welcome so please don’t hesitate to be in touch with us.
 St Mary’s is committed to support our local LGBTI community and see a more inclusive future for the Church of England and for all people regardless of gender or sexual orientation.
-You may like to know more about the ongoing debate within the Church of England and have your say as part of the Living in Love and Faith project.
+You may like to know more about the ongoing debate within the Church of England around sexuality and identity, and have your say as part of the Living in Love and Faith project.